luudonny/Horiseon-Refactor/README.md

 In this project,

-*HTML elements were replaced with semantic elements *Repetitive classes were simplified
+-HTML elements were replaced with semantic elements -Repetitive classes were simplified
-*Comments were added to explain changes
+-Comments were added to explain changes
-*Maintained look of project with changes of code
+-Maintained look of project with changes of code

 ## Installation